 Voice Over Internet Protocol (VoIP) is a protocol that allows the transfer of all other multimedia formats over networks that carry internet protocols (IP).
-VoIP is enabled in a system by integrating various technologies and protocols that are used to carry voice formats over the internet, LAN and WAN.
+VoIP is enabled in a system by integrating various technologies and protocols that are used to carry voice formats over the internet, LAN, and WAN.

 Basically, a VoIP system consists of two or more end devices that are either phones, PC’s or similar devices, and also an IP network over which the voice data is carried.

-The phone or PC will have a voice encoder/decoder at one end, which converts the voice data from analogue format to digital format and vice versa.
+The phone or PC will have a voice encoder/decoder at one end, which converts the voice data from an analogue format to digital format and vice versa.
 A compression process is also carried out to encode the voice format and a decompression process decodes the voice format.

 A network interface card is used to break the data obtained into small packets and is also used for signal warning and call control in such a way that many basic actions like locking a call, closing a call and so on can be carried out.

-The Internet Protocol network receives the call and helps in redirecting them through the right path so that the calls reach the end user.
+The Internet Protocol network receives the call and helps in redirecting them through the right path so that the calls reach the end-user.
 VoIP also helps in data saving by rerouting data by sharing the “quiet periods in between conversations” with other users.
 This makes the system more efficient and saves data for all the users.